DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates

+### 0.1881

+- Free chat buff is disabled due to issues reported by the community, I will be adjusting and re-enabling it in the future

 ### 0.1880

 - The free random chat buffs are back!
 Sorry for the long wait.
 Due to previous gameplay updates, this feature had to be rewritten from scratch. now there is a new special UI for when a free random chat buff is deployed